dturissini/sim_sech_hybrid/README.md

 ### Genomic windows
 After identifying evidence of introgression at the genomic level, we next applied a window-based approach to try to identify specific regions with introgression.
 The D+ was statistic was used since it's been shown to have much better accuracy than D when applioed to genomic windows.
 Commands for running the steps described below can be found in sech_into_ssh_introgression_windows_steps.txt

+The same ssh_d_win.db database that contains the metadata is also used to restore results for the analyses described below.

 Note that this section of the analysis consistently used sim, ssh, and mel as populations 1, 2, and 4 respectively within the ABBA-BABA D statistic framework, but multiple populations of D. sechellia were tested as population 3 including all sech samples as well as subpopulations defined based on geography of the Seychelles archipelago.
 Samples for the subpopulations were recorded in the sample_pop_link database table described in the Prepare Metadata section above.